ileanadatamania/Data-Science-Portfolio/README.md

 **About Portfolio** - This portfolio's main purpose is to analyze price tendencies and impact in demand by pricing variation through time in various e-commerce platforms for brands among similar electronic products.

 Hypotheses
-i.e. Does product impression demand of company X  increase,what if direct company competitor Y increases their prices on the same or similar electronic products within a certain timeframe?
+i.e. Does product impression demand of company X  increase, what if direct company competitor Y increases their prices on the same or similar electronic products within a certain timeframe?
 Does free shipping boost impressions in electronic products?
 If yes, which products tend to have better results?

 **About the dataset** -
-Original dataset include only electronic products  with following features: product name,  product description, product advertisment dateseen (impression), discount price, regular price, merchant (e-commerce website) and others
+Original dataset includes only electronic products with following features: product name, product description, product advertisment dateseen (impression), discount price, regular price, merchant (e-commerce website) and others

 # Content
 ## Part 1 .- Data Cleaning and Preprocessing ##

  - ### 1.1.- [E-commerce Product Data Cleaning](https://github.com/ileanadatamania/Data-Science-Portfolio/blob/master/DataCleaning_price.ipynb)
- managing null values, drop of unused features, text normalization
+ managing null values, dropping of unused features, text normalization

 #### Libraries
 - **RE(Regex), Matplotlib, Pandas and Numpy**